 The use of natural products is the most common type of CAM (mind body medicine, and manipulative and body based practices comprise the remainder).
-Natural products include over-the-counter dietary supplements, vitamins, minerals, herbal medicines and other.
+Natural products include over-the-counter dietary supplements, some minerals, herbal medicines and others.
 (Some uses of dietary supplements—e.g., taking a multivitamin to meet minimum daily nutritional requirements or taking calcium to promote bone health—are not thought of as CAM.)

-From other pages on this website, you may be aware that my husband and I both have osteoarthritis for many years.
+From other pages on this website, you may be aware that my husband and I both have had severe osteoarthritis for many years.
+Click here and scroll to be bottom for our personal testimonies.
 We have both taken non-prescription acetaminophen and different NSAIDs, with disappointing results in reducing pain and relieving symptoms of joint swelling and stiffness.

 In 2003 the natural products company we were using for nutritional dietary supplements introduced a pain relief program, consisting of three complementary natural products containing no artificial flavors, sweeteners, colors, aspirin or preservatives.
-We no longer use pain relief drugs of any kind and my husband is back to playing tennis up to four times a week.
+We no longer use pain relief drugs of any kind and my husband plays tennis up to four times a week.

 If you are considering the use of natural products as a substitute for acetaminophen or other drugs, we strongly recommend these three featured supplements based on our personal use.
 They are safe.
 They work.
 We continue to use them daily.

-The goal of these unique arthritis products, when taken together, is to provide rapid pain relief, support sustained relief and promote joint renewal.
+The goal of these unique clinically-proven alternatives to acetaminophen or similar painkilling drugs, is to provide rapid pain relief, support sustained relief and promote joint renewal.
 However, each product can be ordered and effectively taken separately.